AmrYami/bill-task/README.md

  3: php artisan jwt:secret

 note:
-    i used controller to get request and return response and then send it to service, service use classes as need then call repository to call database then return result.
+    i used controller to get request and then send it to service, service use classes as need then call repository to call database then return result last controller return response.

     contorller call service
             service use classes and call repository